Lancaster Mennonite School: Facilities

 The Lancaster Campus has two residence halls for boarding students that together house about 60 out-of-state and international students attending Lancaster Mennonite High School.
 Millstream Hall, completed in February, 2015, holds the majority of students, with some choosing the older Graybill Hall.

 The G. Parke Book Building, renovated in 2004, is home to specialized agriculture and technology classrooms.

 The Calvin and Janet High Fine Arts Center contains an 1,168-seat auditorium, music rooms and art rooms.

 A two-story building provides classroom space for the middle school on the lower level and the high school on the upper level, along with the Alumni Dining Hall and library.

 In 2008, the Rutt Academic Center was added, including classrooms for mathematics, business classes, sciences, and family and consumer sciences.
-The building also houses a welcome center and administrative offices for the Lancaster Mennonite School System.

-In 2021, the Rutt Academic Center will be converted into an elementary building, with one Spanish-Immersion track and one English track.
+The building also houses a welcome center and administrative offices for the school.
+In 2021, the Rutt Academic Center was converted into an elementary building, with one Spanish-Immersion track and one English track.

-For athletics, the Lancaster Campus has two gymnasiums, an artificial-turf soccer and field hockey field and stadium, a lighted baseball stadium, softball diamonds, and tennis courts.
+The Lancaster Campus has two gymnasiums, an artificial-turf soccer and field hockey stadium, a lighted baseball stadium, softball diamonds, and tennis courts.
 The school completed a new eight-lane track and field facility in the fall of 2009.